-Bond Premium
+H. Bond Premium

-Bond premium arises when the market rate of interest is higher than the stated interest rate on the bond.
+Bond premium arises when the market rate of interest is lower than the stated interest rate on the bond.
 Generally Accepted Accounting Principles (GAAP) require that the premium increase the face value of the bond and then amortize the premium over the life of the bond.
-The premiums are amortized over the life of the bond using effective interest rate method.